Diabetes and cardiac insufficiency often go hand in hand – Heilpraxis

 “If the person concerned is symptomatic, such a dysfunction can be detected by means of echocardiography”, according to Dr. bulk.

-at Diabetes the physicians therefore recommend regularly asking those affected about the symptoms of heart failure.
+at Diabetes the physicians therefore recommend regularly asking those affected regarding the symptoms of heart failure.
 Conversely, heart failure sufferers should also be checked for signs of diabetes due to their significantly increased risk of type 2 diabetes.

 “Here, too, we urgently recommend regular diabetes screenings, in which the glucose and HbA1c value is measured and, if necessary, the OGTT is also determined”added professor dr medical Dirk Müller-Wieland from the DDG.